Introducing 25% BBA Canada’s Future Leaders Bursary

 President’s Award for Teaching Excellence

-Founded in 2024, (with the inaugural Recipients to be announced in 2025) the President’s Award for Teaching Excellence is the highest honour for teaching at Yorkville University.
+Founded in 2024, the President’s Award for Teaching Excellence is the highest honour for teaching at Yorkville University.

 Recipients of the YU President’s Award for Teaching Excellence inspire and facilitate learning in ways that have a positive and sustained influence on our students.
 These faculty not only exemplify our core values but demonstrate exceptional abilities to encourage and motivate students, to create supportive and inclusive learning environments, to foster student success within and beyond the classroom, and to reflect upon and refine their teaching practice.